ZeeRooo/MaterialFBook/README.md

 **Version 3.4.1:**
 - Bugfixes and minor improvements.

+**Version 3.4.5:**
+- Fixed notifications issues. #98
+- Updated some translations.
+- Switched to the old package id to fix F-Droid issues.

 **Notes:**
 _- Maybe some gifs cant be loaded because i need to add the url to the code.
 Report it as issue with the Facebook´s page link or website._